robertbraeutigam/scan/README.md

 For the above to work the device must also make sure that the newest message does actually get delivered.
-So in the case of connection loss all devices must send all relevant newest data and/or commands immediately upon the connection is established.
+So in the case of connection loss all devices must send all relevant newest data and/or commands immediately upon the connection is established and the data is requested again.

 This applies also to the case if the device itself crashes and gets restarted.
 The device must send the newest messages for all modalities, or measure/acquire it explicitly